-Guinea keets are raised in a manner similar to chicken chicks; they need to be in a draft-free brooder for the first 8 weeks, kept warm and with access to fresh water and turkey/gamebird starter feed at all times.
+Guinea keets are raised in a manner similar to chicken chicks; they need to be in a draft-free brooder for the first 8 weeks, kept warm, and with access to fresh water and turkey or gamebird starter feed at all times.
 The temperature of the brooder should start at 95 degrees for the first week of age, then decrease the brooder temperature by 5 degrees each week.
 Once the keets are fully feathered by around 8 weeks of age, they can be allowed outside to acclimate to their permanent housing, remember that unlike chickens these babies can fly so be careful when moving and make sure they are fully confined while they learn where home is.

-If you are interested in raising Guinea Fowl for meat, any variety could be butchered, but the Jumbo Guineas are an excellent option.
-They can be processed at 6-9 weeks when raised as a meat bird and have highly sought after gourmet meat.
+If you are interested in raising Guinea Fowl for meat, any variety could be butchered, but the Jumbo Guineas Fowl are an exceptional option.
+They can be processed at 6-9 weeks of age when raised as a meat bird and have highly sought-after gourmet meat.
 All guineas will lay plenty of eggs seasonably, though they do a great job at hiding them, so make sure you keep your eyes peeled and do a float test before cracking them into your skillet.